 While the ice cream is dairy free, it is not vegan because I sweetened it with honey.
 I’ve discovered that honey is the perfect sweetener for coconut milk ice creams.
 Since it never fully freezes, the ice cream stays soft enough to scoop straight from the freezer and offers a more traditional ice cream texture on first bite.
 Now you know!

-- 2 cans (28 ounces) coconut milk, either 2 cans full fat or 1 can full fat and 1 can light
+- 2 cans coconut milk (28 ounces total), either 2 cans full fat or 1 can full fat and 1 can light

 - ¾ cup honey